Droi-SDK/weex-vue-bundle-util/README.md

 ## OPTIONS

-* `ali`: If you use `@ali/weex-vue-render`, please add this and set to `true`
+* `ali`: Boolean.
+Optional.
+False by Default.
+If you use `@ali/weex-vue-render`, please add this and set to `true`.
-* `output`: If you want to generate a import entry file for the plugins, just set a output path for this file.
+* `output`: String.
+Optional.
+If you want to generate a import entry file for the plugins, just set a output path for this file.
 You should use a absolute path.
 The generated file is like this:

   ```javascript
   import a from 'weex-vue-a'